techies23/wp-calypso/docs/our-approach-to-data.md

 Our Approach to Data
 ====================

 Throughout Calypso's development, our approach to handling data has evolved to allow us to better adapt to the scale at which the application has grown.
-These shifts have not been unanimously adopted throughout the codebase, so you'll occasionally encounter legacy code which is not consistent with our current recommendations.
+These shifts have not been ubiquitously adopted throughout the codebase, so you'll occasionally encounter legacy code which is not consistent with our current recommendations.
 The purpose of this document is to outline a history of these approaches such that you as the developer can understand the differences between each.
-Further, it seeks to prescribe our current set of recommendations with regard to data management.
+Furthermore, it seeks to prescribe our current set of recommendations with regard to data management.

 ## History